 Any close encounters?

-2) Always practice the fundamentals.
-Lighting and composition is something you can nail without specialized equipment.
+- Always practice the fundamentals.
+Lighting and composition is something you can nail without specialised equipment.

 - Get in the car and go.
 The only way you’ll see wildlife and get better at photography is to get out and practice!